grdw/grdw/_posts/2022-09-12-project-euler-60-prime-pair-sets.md

 max
 ```

-This produced a result of 98003.
+After leaving this running, it produced a result of 98003.

-Like I described earlier, this can be the highest possible value for a starting value of 3.
-But perhaps for 5 it will give us a lower value.
-Now that I know that the maximum is below 100K I'll set the limit to 100K to make it a lot faster.
+However, like I described earlier, this can be the highest possible value for a starting value of 3.
+But perhaps for 7 it will give us a lower value.
+Now that I know that the maximum is below 100K, I'll set the limit to 100K to make the algorithm a lot faster.
 Still with 100K as the upper bound, finding the first group takes a whopping 16.42 seconds, which is rather painful.
-I let the code run for another while until the first value of the group goes over the `max`.
-This doesn't exactly run in a timely fashion.... so perhaps 98003 is the answer?
+I let the code run for another while until the first value of the group goes over the upper bound.
+Running this code, however, becomes rather painful performance wise, so perhaps 98003 is the answer?
 Spoiler alert: it isn't.

-After letting the newer code run for a while, I'm seeing that there's definitely another group of 5, starting with 13 as the prime number, which produces a lower upper bound.
-In the mean time I'm using a sieving function to determine the next prime in the series a bit faster.
+After letting this newer code run for a while, I'm seeing that there's definitely another group of 5 primes, starting with 13, which produces a lower upper bound.
+In the meantime, instead of calculating the next prime, I'll be using a sieving function to determine the next prime.
+This should be quite a bit faster.
 However, this is still painfully slow because of the height of the prime numbers it needs to validate.
-The highest can be a concatenation of 99.999 and 99.9999 because of my forced upper bound.
+The highest can be a concatenation of 99.999 and 99.9999 because of my initial upper bound.
+Still, I'll use it to determine the next prime in the group, but I won't be using it to validate if a prime number is actually a prime number for my prime pair set function I wrote earlier.

-After 13 a value appears of 26033, which is high likely the correct answer.
-I stop the code because it has to run for 15-20 minutes to get to this bus stop.
+With 13 as the initial prime in the group, a value appears of 26033, which is high likely the correct answer.
+I stop the code because it has to run for 15-20 minutes to even resolve all the possible prime groups with 13, that sum up to below 98003.
 The full code now looks like this:

 ```rust
 fn problem_60(size: usize) -> u64 {